Football in the Philippines

-To promote and revive the sport, some international and local football clubs helped the Philippines.
-FIFA also assisted the country by building and upgrading facilities including the creation of the PFF headquarters in 2009.
+To promote and revive the sport, some European and American international football clubs and organizations have helped the Philippines progress through its development, they have included FC Barcelona and Real Madrid from Spain, the United Kingdom, Germany, Sweden, Australia, France, the United States, Argentina and Serbia.
+FIFA also assisted the country by building and upgrading facilities including the creation of the Philippine Football Federation (PFF) headquarters in 2009.
 As well, the establishment of the United Football League (UFL) and the National Men's Club Championship to provide more local competitions.

 The Philippines national football team is the representative of men's international football for the Philippines.
 They won the Far Eastern Games once (in 1913) and became a two-time Philippine Peace Cup champion (in 2012 and 2013).

-The Philippines women's national football team, representing women's international football in the Philippines, achieved a third-place (bronze) finish at the 1985 Southeast Asian Games.
+The Philippines women's national football team, known as the Filipinas, achieved a historic milestone by qualifying for the 2023 FIFA Women's World Cup, becoming the first Philippine team, male or female, to reach a senior FIFA World Cup.
+The Filipinas recorded their first World Cup victory by defeating host nation New Zealand in the group stage.
+The achievement contributed to increased recognition and support for football in the Philippines.

 There are many stadiums that can be found in the Philippines, like the Rizal Memorial Stadium in Manila, which is the national stadium of the country.
 It is also the home stadium of the Philippine football team.
 Meanwhile, the Panaad Stadium in Bacolod is the secondary venue for the Philippines.